-Consent is informed, freely and actively given, mutually understandable words or action, which indicate a willingness to engage in mutually agreed upon sexual activity.
+Consent: informed, freely and actively given, mutually understandable words or action, which indicate a willingness to engage in mutually agreed upon sexual activity.

-- Consent is active, not passive. - Silence, in and of itself, cannot be interpreted as consent.
+- Consent is active, not passive. - Silence or lack of resistance, in and of itself, cannot be interpreted as consent.

-- Consent can be given by words or actions, as long as those words or actions create mutually understandable clear permission regarding willingness to engage in the conditions of sexual activity: who, what, when, where, why and how sexually activity will take place. - Consent to any one form of sexual activity cannot automatically imply consent to any other forms of sexual activity. - Consent can be withdrawn at any time by word or action. - Previous relationships or prior consent cannot imply consent to future sexual acts.
+• Consent can be given by words, actions, or behaviors as long as those words, actions or behaviors create mutually understandable clear permission regarding willingness to engage in the conditions of sexual activity: who, what, when, where, why, and how sexual activity will take place.

+• Consent to any one form of sexual activity cannot automatically imply consent to any other forms of sexual activity.

+- Consent can be withdrawn at any time by word or action. - Previous relationships or prior consent cannot imply consent to current or future sexual acts.

-To be effective, consent cannot be obtained by use of physical force, compelling threats, intimidating behavior or coercion.
+To be effective, consent cannot be obtained by use of physical force, compelling threats, intimidating behavior, or coercion.

-- Force is the use of physical violence and/or imposing on someone physically to gain sexual access.
-Force also includes threats, intimidation (implied threats) and coercion. - Coercion is unreasonable pressure for sexual activity.
-When a person indicates by words or actions that they do not want to engage in sexual activity, wants to stop, or does not want to go past a certain point of sexual interaction, continued pressure beyond that point can be coercive. - Intimidation is implied threats, including the exertion of perceived or actual power resulting from position or stature. - A person must be of legal age (16) to give consent.
+• Force is the use of physical violence and/or imposing on someone physically to gain sexual access.
+Force also includes threats, intimidation (implied threats) and coercion.

+• Coercion is unreasonable pressure for sexual activity.
+When a person indicates by words or actions that he/she does not want to engage in sexual activity, wants to stop, or does not want to go past a certain point of sexual interaction, continued pressure beyond that point can be coercive.

+• Intimidation is implied threats, including the exertion of perceived or actual power resulting from position or stature.

+• A person must be of legal age (16) to give consent.